 Kayaking provides one of the best means for personal exploration in the areas we travel.
 Therefore, we’ve outfitted our ships with a fleet of them; enough for everyone who wants to participate.
 They are very stable and easy to master for novices and experts alike.
 There is something special about being alone in a single kayak, or with your travel companion in our double kayaks, paddling along a remote coastline.
 Lindblad pioneered kayaking from expedition ships in both the Arctic and Antarctic, and Lindblad is the first company of its kind to be awarded unique permits for kayaking in the fragile Galápagos environment.

 The quality of our expedition teams has long been the hallmark of Lindblad Expeditions-National Geographic.
-Each 62-guest ship hosts an expedition leader, naturalist/geologist, historian and a wellness specialist—one expert per 15 guests.
+Each 100-guest ship hosts an expedition leader, naturalist/geologist, historian and a wellness specialist—one expert per 15 guests.
 Our naturalists have a wide variety of expertise—from history and geology to photo instruction—and each one is a not only an expert in their field, but passionate about sharing their knowledge and dedicated to seeing that you get the most out of your experience.

-The National Geographic Sea Bird and National Geographic Sea Lion each carry exercise equipment on the covered portions of their sundecks, including two exercise bikes and an elliptical machine.
-The indoor gym of the National Geographic Quest includes two treadmills, two stationary bikes, and an elliptical machine.
+The National Geographic Quest and National Geographic Venture each feature an indoor gym that includes two treadmills, two stationary bikes, and an elliptical machine.
 All vessels have resistance bands, small hand weights, yoga mats, blocks, and foam rollers for your use at any time.
 In addition, and as part of our wellness program, our wellness specialist leads light exercise or stretching classes each morning on the sundeck before breakfast.
 Off-board fitness options include hiking, kayaking, and biking.
 Massage therapy is available aboard for an additional fee.